ValdiviaDev/RTS-balancing-research/docs/README.md

-My name is David Valdivia and I'm a student from the video games design and development degree at the Polytechnic University of Catalonia.
+My name is David Valdivia and I'm a student from the video games design and development degree at the Polytechnic University of Catalonia (UPC), in the sub-delegation of the universitiiy called [CITM](https://www.citm.upc.edu/).
 In this website I'm going to be explaining the importance of balance in RTS video games (real time strategy games), which are the most important aspects to take in account in this subject, and some methods to reach the goal of balancing an RTS game.

 Game balance is the concept and action of shaping a game’s rules with the object to make this game’s rules and systems effective.
 Game balancing is a really important aspect to take in account both in board games and in video games, because an unbalanced game; in other words, a game with poor and/or unfair mechanics and systems; is a boring game to play, at its best; and a frustrating and unfair game to play, at its worst.

 Of course, this is no different to real-time-strategy ([RTS](https://en.wikipedia.org/wiki/Real-time_strategy)) video games.
 Balance in these types of games is extremely important because they are, as its name says, video games where the player has to ideate a strategy to complete a level or scenario, in individual 1 player RTS video games, and ideate an even more intricate and complex strategy to beat a human rival in competitive RTS video games.

 In this research document I’ll be explaining some useful methods to make a balanced RTS video game, taking in account the most important systems and elements to balance in this genre.
-This systems that I’ll be tackling are; the unit system, technology trees (tech trees for short), artificial intelligence, and maps or stages.
+This systems that I’ll be tackling are; the **unit system**, **technology trees** (tech trees for short), **artificial intelligence**, and **maps or stages**.

 # Unit balancing